redhat-best-practices-for-k8s/test-network-function/README.md

 #### operators

 The section can be configured as well as auto discovered.
 For manual configuration, see the commented part of the [sample config](test-network-function/tnf_config.yml).
-For auto discovery:
+For autodiscovery:

 * CSVs to be tested by the `operator` spec are identified with the `test-network-function-com/operator=target` label.
 Any value is permitted but `target` is used here for consistency with the other specs.